V8V88V8V88/Vajra/PROJECT_SPECIFICATION.md

 - Difficulty in correlating threats across sources

 ### Solution
-Vajra provides a unified platform that:
+VAJRA provides a unified platform that:
 - Automates collection from 8+ OSINT sources
 - Normalizes data into consistent formats
 - Stores data persistently for historical analysis